serenag01/final-project/README.md

 #### Goal
 - What do you intend to achieve with this project?
-- In this project, Di and I intend to create a walking simulator in which the player can move around an intially fully-populated forest in the style of Coraline.
-The further from their spawn point they travel, the more sparse, cubist, and pixelated the scene becomes, just like in the scene from the movie.
-While diverging from the spawn point, trees will begin to look less natural, just as they do in the film.
-The forest and trees are all generated using instanced rendering and the terrain is generated as the player walks.
-Additionally, this project will incorporate procedural elements by altering the color palette or "season" and using randomness to generate and place the trees and assets in the forest.
+- In this project, Di and I intend to create a presentable and working project that will fit well on a demo reel.
+We also hope to deepen our understanding of the procedural pipeline as it applies to larger projects.
+Neither Di or Serena have worked on a project of this scope with so much freedom, so we are excited to learn from this process!

 #### Inspiration/reference:
 - You must have some form of reference material for your final project.
 Your reference may be a research paper, a blog post, some artwork, a video, another class at Penn, etc.